 Silly is a plush leprechaun toy you can place in your window to let the leprechauns know you are game for some Irish fun.
 Here’s a review of Silly McGilly and all of his shenanigans.

 And so, there you have it, a little round up of leprechaun fun.
+Here’s a cute leprechaun book mark that you might like to make.

 I hope you all have a little leprechaun craic this weekend.
 But be warned!
 The leprechauns are in the mood for pinching.